THRESHOLDS AT IMBOLC

 Because it’s intense, one word of warning: if (for instance) you’re especially vulnerable, say recently bereaved, you might want to think about asking a friend to accompany you on this journey, or leave it till next year.

 THE WORKSHOPS BELOW ARE OFFERED OCCASIONALLY.
 I will update as relevant in 2019.
-Meantime, there are some half-day ‘Poetry in Nature‘ sessions planned for 2019 in East Devon.
+Meantime, there are some half-day ‘Poetry in Nature‘ sessions planned for 2019 in East Devon, and several more outdoor writing and mindfulness events coming up with me at Greenway, National Trust.

 MINDFULNESS WALK AT GREENWAY